 Indemnities usually cover liabilities in two ways:

-- third party claims against the indemnified party, such as intellectual property infringement, and
+- Third-party claims against the indemnified party, such as intellectual property infringement.

-- directly between the indemnifier and the beneficiary, for example, for breach of contractual provisions like warranties or a failure to pay an invoice
+- Claims made between the indemnifier and the beneficiary.
+For example, for breach of contractual provisions like warranties or a failure to pay an invoice.

 Indemnity clauses can include ‘hold harmless‘ wording under which one party agrees that the other will not be liable for any losses that the first party suffers arising from the specified events.
 It is always advisable that you seek independent legal advice on all contracts from a contract solicitor.

-What Losses are Covered Under an Indemnity Clause?
+What Losses Are Covered Under the Indemnity Clause?

 A contract solicitor will first look at the indemnity clause to see what losses are recoverable under the clause, which in turn will depend on how it is defined.

-When our contract solicitors draft indemnity clauses, we ensure that the wording covers the types of losses that the parties have agreed will be covered.
+When our contract solicitors draft indemnity clauses, we ensure that the wording will cover all the covers all the types of losses that the parties have agreed.

 At Britton and Time Solicitors in Brighton and Hove, we consider whether the indemnity clause will cover indirect and consequential losses and draft accordingly.